SamBouwer/any-docker/README.md

 ## Build clients

 To actually use the node, we need to build Anytype clients that can connect to this node.
 In the current version, the connection configuration and middleware libraries are baked into the clients when the clients are built from source.
 To build the middleware libraries and Anytype clients, run:

+> ⚠️ Don't forget to navigate back to the folder where you already have cloned `any-docker` or where you want to clone the repo if not cloned yet!

 ```bash
 git clone https://github.com/SamBouwer/any-docker